SelectDB Function

 You should execute SelectDB before reading / writing data with the Input# and Print# statements.

-If the opened database is an Excel workbook, write a row name to use for the search in the first line of the worksheet and area defined with the name.
+If the opened database is an Excel workbook, the first row of the worksheet and area defined with the name is read as column names for the search and is not used as data.

 Note